-Hashtags have been getting a lot of attention these days in the land of social media.
+Hashtags have been getting a lot of attention these days in the land of social media and ecommerce marketing.
 You might have even seen the recent sketch with Jimmy Fallon and Justin Timberlake which makes light of the overuse and often misuse of hashtags. #omghilarious

 If you’re new to social media, you might be asking, what in the world is a hashtag?

 In a nutshell, a hashtag is a filter in the form of a word or phrase (no spaces!) preceded by a # sign. (example: #cupcake or #HomemadeCupcakes).
 Adding a hashtag makes it easier to search for a particular topic by tying together related conversations and posts.
 Once you click on a hashtag, you’ll see a feed or display of other posts that have also used that hashtag.
 You may use hashtags to connect to an event, brand, TV show, sporting event or anything else of interest.
 It’s a great way to gain exposure for your business by tying your store or your products to something relevant that’s currently popular online.

 Who’s using hashtags?

 Twitter may have started it all, but hashtags have expanded into other territories like Instagram, Pinterest, LinkedIn, Tumblr, Vine, Google+, Facebook and most recently Google search.
 Yep, that’s right!
 You can now do a Google search for #CupcakeRecipe.
 No need to worry about privacy, as all of the information displayed is public or already shared with you if you’re a Google+ user.
 While Google is still working out the kinks, it’s already proved helpful in that you can now quickly search a topic throughout all social media platforms that use the hashtag feature.
 They may be a little late to the game, but they’re going full speed ahead and are using this as an opportunity to promote Google Shopping and Google+, both of which can be seen highlighted on the right-hand side.